marked/static-only-grab/README.md

 run-pipeline pipeline.py $USERNAME

-TODO: write interesting things to files
-TODO: check rsync inclusion of all files
+TODO: add check that wget got the same # of URLs as python sent